How to Spend 2 Epic Days in Olympic National Park

 At just under 3 miles round trip and 700 ft of elevation gain, it is considered a moderate hike.

 The trailhead for Hurricane Hill is down the road past the visitor center.
 Parking is available at 2 different parking lots.
-But, since it’s a popular hike arrive early so you aren’t stuck waiting on someone to leave.

 Since you have limited time in the park, consider how long this hike will take you, and plan accordingly.
 It’s worth it for the views but you may have to give up other hikes to make it happen.